Greenville, MI

 239 people

-As of 2023, 4.23% of Greenville, MI residents (376 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 4.23% of Greenville, MI residents (376 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Greenville, MI was 2.7%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Greenville, MI compared to that of it's neighboring and parent geographies.